 while the present hum of sunlight made patient pleasure of the afternoon,

-while love whispered gently, in no hurry to be heard,
+while love spoke gently, in no hurry to be heard,

 Nothing remains.
 Indeed, nothing remains.